k2datascience/ds-foundations/2-sql-api.md

 Application Program Interface (API) is the perfect solution for gathering data from established technology companies.
 APIs are used to dynamically query and retrieve data quickly and effectively.
 Almost all companies that have a wealth of data available provide it to developers via API.

 Modern APIs are built on a REST architectural style.
-Here is a [short overview video].
+Here is a [short overview video](https://www.youtube.com/watch?v=7YcW25PHnAA).

 #### Requests
 APIs are hosted on a company's web servers.
 For example, when you type in `www.facebook.com`, your browser sends off a request to a specific Facebook server to grab all the information needed to load `www.facebook.com`.
 Similarly, API make a request to a web server, however, instead of retrieving the HTML, CSS, and JavaScript for a webpage, an API request will retrieve data like a users information usually in JSON format.
 Don't worry if you don't know about JSON, we will cover that in a minute.